EngJay/pa-spl/target-tests/README.md

 - connect the dev board to the machine running the tests via its ST-Link USB connection.

-Then, run the tests with cargo, to which something like this response should be received.
+Then, run the tests with cargo.
+The received response is expected to be similar to the following:

 ```cli
 cargo test